Russia's Putin to visit Japan, ties with Tokyo warming

 Putin made an official visit to Japan in 2005, during his initial 2000-2008 presidency, and visited again as prime minister in 2009.
 Abe's visit in April was the first official visit to Moscow by a Japanese prime minister in a decade.

-Abe and Putin have not let the islands dispute block progress in diplomacy, centring on natural gas and other natural resources.
+Abe and Putin have not let the islands dispute block progress in diplomacy, centering on natural gas and other natural resources.

 By contrast, the leaders of Chinese and Korean leaders have rebuffed Abe's repeated calls to meet.